 The Dutch love their bikes.
 It is estimated that there are more than 800,000 "Fietsen" in Amsterdam - that is more than the Dutch capital has inhabitants.
-The advantages are obvious: in the extremely car-unfriendly Amsterdam city, two-wheelers are usually ahead of the rest.
-There are no climbs to be expected far and wide, and because everything in Amsterdam is quite close together, the distances with that of Amsterdam city centre can be quickly overcome.
+The advantages are obvious: In the extremely car-unfriendly Amsterdam city, two-wheelers are usually ahead of the rest.
+There are no climbs to be expected and because everything in Amsterdam is quite close together, the distances in the Amsterdam city centre can be quickly overcome by bycicle.
 Cycle paths are part of the townscape and a detour on a bicycle tour into the surrounding countryside is also popular.
 Our tips for successful cycling tours in Amsterdam:

 1. Do I have to wear a helmet?

-In Amsterdam, wearing a helmet is not compulsory for cyclists.
+In Amsterdam wearing a helmet is not compulsory for cyclists.
 But for us, headgear is part of the equipment for every bike tour.
-Except for the helmet and a bicycle lock, no special equipment is necessary to get on the Holland bike in Amsterdam.
+No special equipment is necessary to get on the Holland bike in Amsterdam except for the helmet and a bicycle lock.
 Bicycle helmets are provided by the rental companies for a small extra charge.
-As a helmet is not compulsory in the Netherlands, you should ask for a helmet beforehand during the bicycle tours if you want one.
+As a helmet is not compulsory in the Netherlands, you should ask for a helmet beforehand if you want one.

 2. Explore Amsterdam by bike

 Amsterdam offers fantastic conditions for cycling tours and cyclists, which is not only due to the extremely good infrastructure of cycle paths and traffic-calmed zones.
 The different districts such as Jordaan, Walletjes or Amsterdam's Chinatown can also be easily reached by bicycle in a short time.
 The top sights are best discovered on a guided bike tour.

 3. How safe is cycling in Amsterdam?